MARUMBA SPERCHIUS SPERCHIUS (Ménétriés, 1857) -- Large swirled hawkmoth

 Larval hostplants.
 In Shanxi, China, reported from Juglans regia and Castanea (Li & Guo, 1990); however, in India this species has only been recorded from Quercus (Bell & Scott, 1937).

-On Quercus glauca [syn.
-Cyclobalanopsis glauca] in Taiwan (Lin, 2000).
-Also Ficus microcarpa and Lithocarpus konishii.
+In Taiwan mainly on Quercus glauca [syn.
+Cyclobalanopsis glauca] (Lin, 2000); also Ficus microcarpa and Lithocarpus konishii.

 Recorded in Primorskiy Krai, Russia, on Juglans mandschurica (Derzhavets, 1984) and Quercus mongolica (Izerskiy, 1999b).
 The latter also from Amurskaya (Streltzov, Osipov & Malikova, 2003).